 My creative bio is about writing since I was five years old with my first award in kindergarten, as the youngest elementary school entrant with a poem that was destroyed, along with the book it appeared in, during Hurricane Floyd, in a Rockaway, NJ basement with very faulty French drains.

-Recognition as a creative writer and poet is very thin on the ground, so I am bulleting mine out, below.
 So incredibly blessed and humble–even if you don’t give a flip about my work, it would behoove you to follow the links back to these great organizations, writers and magazines to see my fellow creatives’ work.

 - Paterson Literary Review and Paterson Poetry Center- I was able to win third place in their Allen Ginsberg Poetry Prize as well as Honorable Mention.
 I was also so grateful to work under founder Maria Maziotti Gillan during several poetry retreats.
 What a talented gift to poetry she is–and now an acclaimed painter, as well.